gruns/utilbin/README.md

 ### Add a Utility

-To add a new utility to utilbind, follow the instructions here: [Add a new Utility](add_utility.md) and submit a pull request.
+To add a new utility to Utilbin, follow the [Add Utility](add_utility.md) instructions and submit a pull request.